rkotze/rkotze.github.io/_posts/2018-04-26-async-await-promise-testing.md

 });
 ```

 The `fetch` function is available in most browsers and returns a promise.
-In the example there are two functions, one fetches a Github user and the other gets the users repositories.
-This builds an Github profile object containing the user profile information and array of repositories.
+In the example below there are two functions, one fetches a Github user and the other gets the user repositories.
+This builds a Github profile object containing the user profile information and an array of repositories.

 Example of **promises** to fetch Github profile and repositories.